Star Wars Episode I: Battle for Naboo: Unlockable content

 Battle for Naboo includes a number of unlockable secrets.
 The player can unlock three bonus levels: "Trade Federation Secrets", "Coruscant Encounter", and "Dark Side".
 These levels are made available when the player obtains all bronze, silver, or gold medals, respectively, on every level.
 Alternatively, they can be unlocked via password.
 Several craft are also available when unlocked.
 The Sith Infiltrator, a Swamp Speeder, and an AAT may be selected when the player enters the correct passwords or achieves all gold or platinum medals, respectively, on all levels.
-A TIE fighter and a playable model of a 1969 Buick Electra 225 based on a car owned by the game's sound designer, Rudolph Stember, can be unlocked via password only.
+A playable model of a 1969 Buick Electra 225 based on a car owned by the game's sound designer, Rudolph Stember, can be unlocked via password only.

 The development team also included early game design sketches and audio commentary for each of the game's 15 standard levels, unlockable via a password.
 Each level features more than five minutes of audio that totals over an hour of commentary in all.
 IGN likened the "captivating" commentary to DVD bonus material and believed the addition could start a trend in video games.
 MTV reporter Stephen Totilo believes that this audio commentary "may very well be" the earliest in video gaming.